andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

 The application is fully functional with all core features implemented:
 - ✅ Project folder structure
-- ✅ Database schema and initialization script
+- ✅ Database with sample/starter data included
 - ✅ All service layer files (business logic)
 - ✅ All controller files (Flask blueprints)
 - ✅ All template files (HTML views)